 “And of all the living creatures of all flesh, two of each, you are to bring into the ark, to keep them alive with you – a male and a female.
 Of the birds after their kind, and of the cattle after their kind, and of all creeping creatures of the earth after their kind, two of each are to come to you, to keep them alive.”

 No creature was to be eaten on the ark.
 What did they eat?
 “As for you, take of all food that is eaten and gather it to yourself.
 And it shall be food for you and for them” (Genesis 6:21).
 What is the food that was eaten?
-Remember, after they left the ark after the Flood the Creator said, “Every clean creature that lives is food for you, I have given you all, as I gave the green plants.”
+Remember, after they came out of the ark after the Flood the Creator said, “Every clean creature that lives is food for you, I have given you all, as I gave the green plants.”
 This clearly shows they ate exactly what the Creator had prescribed in the beginning: a plant-based diet (see, Genesis 1:29, 30).

 1 See the article entitled: Didn't Jesus Declare All Foods Clean?